cuba fuel shortage

 Healthcare issues for Cubans because of the fuel shortages

-Cuba has long heralded a great healthcare system for their citizens, but its suffered in recent years.
+Cuba has long heralded a great healthcare system for their citizens, but it has suffered in recent years.
 Many hospitals, doctors and dentists have closed in recent years, with others suffering from neglect and lack of maintenance leading to health issues.
 Additionally, a chronic shortage of medicines has resulted to the Cuban Government requesting “donations” from abroad.
 Donations including medical equipment, ambulances and medicines have been delivered from associations, and organizations such as the World Health Organization, Pan American Health Organization, United Nations Development Program, and UNICEF, but there continue to be issues with supply within Cuba.

 Food supply issues for Cubans because of the fuel shortages